lorencerri/discord-guardian/README.md

 ## Guardian v2

+_Set ratelimits for specific actions (kicks, bans, channel deletions, etc.) within your server._

-This is a work in progress and is not yet ready for use.
+> This is a work in progress and not yet ready for use.

 ### Installation